 Attracting, hiring and retaining skilled technical workers is now a serious challenge.
 And it’s expected that in the future, tech workers — already hard to find and expensive to hire — will become even more difficult to find and retain.
 The talent challenge is yet another reason to consider using a cloud computing service model for business processes.

-The tech ecosystem is expanding, and organizations are adopting agile approaches that use small, self-directed teams.
+The tech ecosystem is expanding, and organisations are adopting agile approaches that use small, self-directed teams.
 These are causing an explosion in the number of roles needed for digital transformation projects.
 Developers, analysts, product and project managers and others are still required, but now their colleagues include data engineers, data scientists and machine-learning specialists working alongside full stack engineers, site-reliability engineers and security specialists.
 Agile coaches and DevOps practitioners are rounding out those teams, too.

-Retaining a small team (and especially a lone specialist) within a single company is far more difficult than retaining them in a service provider organization that offers a greater number of large-scale projects, a wider variety of peers to interact with and a plethora of career paths.
-Many organizations will find themselves both priced out of the market and unable to offer a competitively attractive work environment.
+Retaining a small team (and especially a lone specialist) within a single company is far more difficult than retaining them in a service provider organisation that offers a greater number of large-scale projects, a wider variety of peers to interact with and a plethora of career paths.
+Many organisations will find themselves both priced out of the market and unable to offer a competitively attractive work environment.